 - Dried oregano

 - Make the tagine spice blend.
-Combine all ingredients in small bowl or ramakin.
+Combine all ingredients in small bowl or ramekin.
 Set beside your stove.

 - Remove your chicken from package.
 Pat it dry with paper towels.
-Sprinkle with sea salt, freshly ground pepper and oregano on one side.
-(I also sprinkle a bit of spicy, smoked paprika right here)
+Sprinkle with the tagine spice blend, sea salt, freshly ground pepper and oregano on one side.

 - Heat a few TBS olive oil in a medium frying pan over med/high heat (7/10) until shimmering but not smoking.
-Put in chicken spice side up.
-Get a good sear on one side (about 2 minutes), flip it and season the other side.
+Put in chicken spice side down.
+While it sears season the top side.
+Get a good sear on one side (about 2 minutes), flip it.
 Sear the other side and then get it out of the pan and on to a plate.
 The idea is to get a nice brown sear on the chicken but not to cook it through.
 Let it rest while you make the rest of the dish.

-- Add the tomato base, currents and half the chopped cilantro and 1 cup chicken broth.
+- Add the tomato base, currents, half the chopped cilantro and 1/4 cup chicken broth or a bit more.
 Scrape up browned bits (deglaze) with a non-metallic spatula.
 Stir to blend ingredients.

 - Dissolve arrowroot power in a TBS of warm water and add to the pan stirring.
 This will thicken the broth to a sauce.